Beyond Probability

 Introduction

-The Quran consists of 114 chapters, they are called Sura’s.
-Its original text is in Arabic.
-The shortest chapter (Sura) in the Quran contains three verses, whereas the longest chapter has 286 verses.
+The Quran was revealed in Arabic.
+The Book consists of 114 chapters which are called Suras.
+The shortest Sura in the Quran contains three verses, whereas the longest Sura has 286 verses.

-The Quran is a unique book in that some of its chapters start with a letter, or a group of letters, instead of the usual text.
-These letters will be called initials, and the chapters that start with initials will be called the initialled chapters throughout this research.
+The Quran is a unique book in that some of its Suras start with a letter, or a group of letters, instead of the usual text.
+These letters will be called initials, and the chapters that start with initials will be called the initialled Suras throughout this research.

-There are 29 initialled chapters in the Quran.
-These chapters are not found in any particular order.
-The first initialled chapter is Chapter 2, and the last one is Chapter 68.
-Some of these chapters contain the same initials, or a subset of the initials used in other chapters.
-There are a total of 14 different sets of initials which are made up of 14 different Arabic letters.
-Table 2 lists the 29 initialled chapters with the corresponding initials used.
+There are 29 initialled Suras in the Quran.
+The first initialled Sura is Sura 2, and the last is Sura 68.
+Some of these Suras contain the same initials as used in other Suras, while some initials are not repetitions.
+There are a total of 14 different sets of initials and 14 different Arabic letters are used.
+Table 2 lists the 29 initialled Suras with the corresponding initials used.
 In this table, only the English equivalents of the Arabic letters are given.
-A cross reference table of Arabic letters versus their approximate English equivalents is provided in the next chapter.

 Table 1.

-The 114 chapters of the Quran with the
+The 114 Suras of the Quran with the

 corresponding number of verses in each